marquesarthur/cpsc319-terraform-examples/README.md

-# Sample pullrequests, each containing a sample tf file
+# Sample pull requests, each containing a sample tf file